lakshmankumar12/general_reading_notes/5g_understanding.md

     * Relays messages to UE from all of SMF, AUSF, UDM, SMSF, PCF
     * One UE is connected to only one AMF at any point in time.
     * Responsible for picking SMF (like MME chose SGW/PGW in 4G)
+    * Implements the SEAP function to enforce authentication
 * SMF
     * Responsible for setting up User-plane for the UE.
     * Allocates IP to the UE.